- 1-1/2 cups all-purpose flour

 - Pour into an 8x4-in. loaf pan coated with cooking spray.
 Combine topping ingredients; sprinkle over top.
-Bake at 350° for 50-55 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 50-55 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack.
 Yield: 1 loaf (12 slices).

 Reviews forApple Zucchini Loaf